 The Roosevelt Island RIOC Tax…?
 No surprise if you’ve never heard of it, but it’s real.
 And effectively hidden.
 All residents cough it up, every year, along with federal, state and city taxes.
+In the end, we may be the most taxed community in the United States.

 By David Stone